kasinox/NYPD_shooting_incident/README.md

 * in the console of Rstudio, type the following to install tinytex, then the rest should be fine
 * tinytex::install_tinytex()

-## Knitting in windows environment have no problem so far as there is more support.
+## Knitting in windows Instruction

-* download all the files for knitting the RMD, as there are dependence on the files stored in the folders
+* make sure you download all the files for knitting the RMD, as there are dependence on the files stored in the folders

-if you have any questions about the instructions, please email me at chenning.xu@colorado.edu
+* if you have any questions about the instructions, please email me at chenning.xu@colorado.edu

-## Warning, Knitting the document in MacOS will have issues due to version compatiblity issue between R and the sf library
+## Knitting in MacOS

 * "SF" package is essential for geospatial mapping in R, somehow the support in MacOs lag behind that of windows, I would not recommend knitting this in macOS.
 I got it to work in windows first, then took me another 4-5 hours to figure out the package dependencies and knit it in macOS.